-Rules 18.2(b) and (c) cease to apply when the boat entitled to mark-room has been given that mark-room . or if she passes head to wind or leaves the zone.
+Rules 18.2(b) and (c) cease to apply if the boat entitled to mark-room passes head to wind or leaves the zone.

 If there is a reasonable doubt that a boat obtained or broke an overlap at the time, it shall be presumed that she did not.